Date: 25 September 2015. Locker Latch Alignment.

 FEMALE PART OF THE LATCH is

-and female sides together are known as a friction roller cabinet
+duo, male and female sides together are known as a friction roller

-catch latch.
-If your eyes just did a double back-flip, I understand
+cabinet catch latch.
+If your eyes just did a double back-flip, I

 Latch so your locker will close properly:

-This is an easy repair and I don't know why
+This is an easy repair and I do not know why

-I didn't do it long before now.
+I did not do it long before now.
 The part that is skewed needed

 to be straightened first.
 Vise grips work well for that task.